fghsgh/fghlib/style.md

 # fghsgh's code style

 Please respect these when contributing.
+You can of course use your own style for your own code.

 - Intentation happens with two spaces.
 - If eight spaces at the beginning of the line occur, these may be replaced by a tab.